 Born and raised in the Midwest, Caitlin Pryor lives and works in the warm embrace of Denton, TX.
-Her work has appeared in Public Pool, Pleiades, Entropy, Gulf Coast, Poet Lore, Boxcar Poetry Review, and elsewhere.
+Her poetry, fiction, and nonfiction have appeared in Pleiades, Gulf Coast, Public Pool, Boxcar Poetry Review, SmokeLong Quarterly, Entropy, and elsewhere.
 Nominated for the Best New Poets anthology series and a semifinalist for the Ahsahta Press Sawtooth Book Prize, she has won the Littoral Press Poetry Prize, the Mississippi Review Prize, the Ron McFarland Prize for Poetry, and has been a participant at the Sewanee Writers’ Conference.
-She holds degrees from The University of Michigan, The New School, and The University of North Texas, where she currently teaches in the Department of English.
-She has served as an Associate Poetry Editor for Pleiades, and has written for the Dallas Observer, American Microreviews and Interviews, and other outlets.
+She holds degrees from The University of Michigan, The New School, and The University of North Texas, where she teaches in the Department of English.
+She has served as the Associate Poetry Editor for Pleiades, and has written for the Dallas Observer, American Microreviews and Interviews, and other outlets.